-Refer to Exhibit 24 for a map of the interchange locations and the areas they serve.
+Refer to Exhibit 14 for a map of the interchange locations and the areas they serve.

 The segment serves two intermodal transportation facilities: the Larchmont Plaza Train Station and New Rochelle Transit Center.
-For a discussion about these facilities and their intermodal connections, refer to Section 3.4 Improvement to Mobility and Community Connectivity.
+For a discussion about these facilities and their intermodal connections, refer to Section 5.5.
+Equity, Multimodal Options, and Quality of Life.

-1.7 Census Information
+2.2 Census Information

-The project is located within Westchester County Census Tracts 55, 57.01, 61, 63, 65, 69, and 70.
-It is located entirely within the New York--Newark, NY--NJ--CT Urban Area.
+The project is located within 2010 Census Tracts 55, 57.01, 61, 63, 65, 69, and 70, in Westchester County, and is located entirely within the New York--Newark, NY--NJ--CT Urban Area.

-Approximately 2.9 miles (60%) of the 4.8-mile-long project are in Historically Disadvantaged Communities, associated with Census Tracts 57.01, 61, 63, and 65.
-Refer to Exhibit 14 for a map of these communities.
+Approximately 2.9 miles (60%) of the 4.8project are in mile-long Historically Disadvantaged Communities, associated with Census Tracts 57.01, 61, 63, and 65.
+It is partially located within a US Department of the Treasury Qualified Opportunity Zone associated with Census Tract 61.
 Approximately 65% of the project costs will be expended in these areas.
-Refer to Section 2.1 Budget for additional information on the distribution of expenditures.
+Refer to Exhibit 9 for a map of these communities.
+It is not located in an Area of Persistent Poverty, nor is it located within a US Department of Housing and Urban Development (HUD) Promise Zone, Empowerment Zone, or Choice Neighborhood.